craigsloggett-lab/hcp-terraform-bootstrap/README.md

 ###### Add a VCS Provider

 Navigate to HCP Terraform organization settings -> Version Control -> Providers to Add a VCS provider.
-Select GitHub -> GitHub.com (Custom) to display the information needed to populate the GitHub App creation form.
+Select GitHub -> GitHub.com (Custom) to display the information needed to populate the OAuth application registration form.

-Back in the GitHub App creation window/tab, copy the Application name, Homepage URL, and Authorization callback URL into the relevant fields in the GitHub App configuration.
+Back in GitHub, within the OAuth App registration window/tab, copy the Application name, Homepage URL, and Authorization callback URL into the relevant fields in the OAuth App configuration.

-Click Create GitHub App and copy the Client ID into the Add VCS Provider window in HCP Terraform and give the VCS Provider the same name as the GitHub organization being configured.
+Click Register application and copy the Client ID into the Add VCS Provider window in HCP Terraform and give the VCS Provider the same name as the GitHub organization being configured.

-Finally, in the GitHub App, Generate a new client secret, and copy the secret into the Add VCS Provider window in HCP Terraform.
+Finally, in the OAuth App, Generate a new client secret, and copy the secret into the Add VCS Provider window in HCP Terraform.

 Click Connect and continue to begin the authorization workflow between HCP Terraform and GitHub.
 At this